nytimes/kyt/README.md

 nvm use
 ```

-1. `npm install -g kyt-cli`
+1. `npm install --save-dev kyt`
-1. `kyt-cli setup` - This will set up your project with application and configuration files so that you can get started with `kyt`.
-Learn more about [setup](/packages/kyt-cli/README.md).
+1. `kyt setup` - This will set up your project with application and configuration files so that you can get started with `kyt`.
+Learn more about [setup](/packages/kyt-core/README.md).
 1. `npm run dev`
 1. Check out `http://localhost:3000`